NirnjanPatel/NirnjanPatel/README.md

 NirnjanPatel/NirnjanPatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Bio(About)
+Student Intern for MERN Stack Development 🧑🏻‍💻 at Universal informatics 🌐Indore (M P) Seeking a Beginner Role for MERN Full Stack Developement as a Fresher